top of page

 Slowly pull your vehicle to the side of the road and stop.
 Avoid bridges, overpasses, power lines, and other hazards.
 Stay inside the vehicle until shaking stops.

-If you are in a wheelchair:
+• If you are in a recliner or bed:

 After an Earthquake